Santa Barbara County Regional Housing Needs

-For example, in 1983 the median priced home in South County was 4 times the median family income, but in February 2021 the median home price was 21 times the median income, leading to a large “affordability gap” — the differential between current median home sales prices and the price that families can reasonably afford.
+For example, in 1983 the median priced home in South County was 4 times the median family income, but in Q2 of 2021, the median home price was approximately 25 times the median household income, leading to a large “affordability gap” — the differential between current median home sales prices and the price that families can reasonably afford.

 Lack of affordable housing in our region also contributes to commuting, as local workers seek more affordable housing in other regional markets.
 For example, from 2000 to 2016, the number of commuters from Ventura County increased by 47% (SBCAG RHA, 2020).
 Additionally, there was an addition of 3,500 new net in-commuters into Santa Barbara County from 2010 to 2015 alone (Longitudinal Employment Housing Dynamics, 2015).
-Overall, 3% of Ventura County’s workers and 5% of San Luis Obispo County’s workers commute into Santa Barbara County daily (SBCAG RHA, 2020).
+Over 17,400 local workers commute into Santa Barbara County daily for work from Ventura County, San Luis Obispo County, and beyond (SBCAG RHA, 2020).